Benjamin Wedro, MD, FACEP, FAAEM

 Heat-related illnesses and associated complications

 It is important to remember that dehydration does not occur quickly, and sometimes it may take hours to slowly correct the fluid deficit and allow the electrolytes to redistribute themselves appropriately in the different spaces in the body.
 If rehydration is done too slowly, the patient may remain hypotensive and in shock for too long.
-If done too quickly, water and electrolyte concentrations within organ cells can be negatively affected, causing cells to swell and eventually die.
+If done too quickly, water and electrolyte concentrations within organ cells can be negatively affected, causing cells to swell and eventually become damaged.

 Viewers share their comments